kggrinch/Airport_Application_Extended/README.md

   1. Open the config.js file located at: Airport_Application/Project/backend/config.js
   2. The application uses an .env file to manage multiple connections to sql.
 To run this on local machine either:

-     A) Update the user: and password: lines with your unique user and password within the create mysql connection server (refer to step 2 of "Importing databse")
+     A) Update the user: and password: lines with your unique user and password within the create mysql connection server (refer to step 2 of "Importing database")

        OR